 Note: general practice is to depreciate computers and peripherals over a threeyear period.
-Some library services operate with different leasing periods e.g. four years.
-In some libraries, leasing arrangements are likely to be required to conform with Council policies.
+Some library services operate with different depreciation periods, e.g. four years, and some purchase or leasing arrangements are likely to be required to conform with Council policies.